cisc474/simplest-authentication/README.md

 for any future users.

 If you don't have `htpasswd`  (like on cloud9) then you can use a tool like [this htpasswd generator](http://www.htaccesstools.com/htpasswd-generator/)

+#### This method is a simple way to protect static sites.
+It doesn't allow users to register (although you could do it) and (as far as I know) it doesn't allow AJAX requests through